-In addition to conducting a physical examination, a physician will typically perform an EEG (electroencephalogram) to check the electrical activity in the brain.
-Imaging tests may also be performed to find the cause and location of seizures, including:
+In addition to conducting a physical examination, a physician will typically perform an EEG (electroencephalogram) to check the electrical activity of the brain.
+Imaging tests may also be performed to find the cause and location of foci causing seizures.
+These include:

-- CT imaging of the head (www.radiologyinfo.org/en/info.cfm?pg=headct): Computed tomography (CT) scanning combines special x-ray equipment with sophisticated computers to produce multiple cross-sectional images or pictures of the skull and brain.
+- CT imaging of the head: Computed tomography (CT) scanning combines special x-ray equipment with sophisticated computers to produce multiple cross-sectional images or pictures of the skull and brain.
 See the Safety page for more information about CT.

 - Lumbar puncture (also called a spinal tap): This diagnostic test involves removing and analyzing a small amount of cerebrospinal fluid—the fluid that surrounds the brain and spinal cord — from the lumbar (or lower) region of the spinal column.
 Physicians use a lumbar puncture to help diagnose infections, bleeding around the brain, cancers involving the brain and spinal cord, and inflammatory conditions of the nervous system.
 Lumbar punctures can be performed at the bedside or with imaging guidance.

 Treatment for epilepsy includes medical management or may include surgery, depending on the underlying abnormality that is causing the seizures.
 Medication (anticonvulsants) which may prevent or reduce the frequency of seizures, is the first line of treatment for the vast majority of seizures.
 Surgery may be considered if a patient’s seizures are due to a focal underlying abnormality such as a tumor, a developmental anomaly of brain tissue, abnormal blood vessels, called vascular malformations, or bleeding in the brain.